Robin Whatley - Columbia College Chicago

 Biography

-Robin Whatley is a vertebrate paleontologist who works on the early evolution and diversification of terrestrial animals such as turtles, lizards, mammals, dinosaurs, pterosaurs, and other vertebrates that originated in the Middle to Late Triassic Period (230 – 200 million years ago).
-She is associate professor in the Department of Science and Mathematics, and has an active field research program in the Petrified Forest National Park, Arizona, where she also takes Columbia students to learn about fossils and paleontology field methods.
-As associate dean of the School of Liberal Arts and Sciences, Robin coordinates all aspects of the School’s curriculum, is director of the Honors Program, and manages the administration and scheduling of the First-semester Experience (also affectionately known as “Big Chicago”) courses and faculty.
-She has a background in the fine arts with a BFA from the Kansas City Art Institute.
-Exhibit preparation and design experience at The Field Museum and an interest in natural history and evolution led her to pursue a PhD in vertebrate paleontology and remote sensing at the University of California, Santa Barbara.
+Dr. Robin Whatley is Associate Dean of Academic Operations and Programming, Director of the Honors Program, and Associate Professor in the School of Design.
+As associate dean, Dr. Whatley coordinates all aspects of the College's curriculum and manages the administration, scheduling and faculty for the First-semester Experience Program (AKA, "Big Chicago").
+Dr. Whatley's research centers on the early evolution and diversification of terrestrial animal groups, including turtles, lizards, mammals, dinosaurs, pterosaurs, and other vertebrates that originated in the Middle to Late Triassic Period (230 – 200 million years ago).
+She has an active field research program in the Petrified Forest National Park, Arizona (where she also takes Columbia students to learn about fossils and paleontology field methods).
+The most recent research is described in the multi-authored manuscript, "Unusual bonebed reveals a vertebrate community with pterosaurs and turtles in equatorial Pangaea before the end-Triassic extinction," currently under review for publication by the Proceedings of the National Academy of Sciences.
+Dr. Whatley also has a background in the fine arts with a BFA from the Kansas City Art Institute.
+She worked as an exhibit preparator and designer at The Field Museum, where her interest in natural history and evolution led her to pursue a PhD in vertebrate paleontology and remote sensing at the University of California, Santa Barbara.
 Robin holds Research Associate positions at The Field Museum in Chicago and at the Smithsonian Institution’s National Museum of Natural History (the latter where she was awarded a Postdoctoral Fellowship to work on the diversification of the earliest mammals), and has conducted museum and field research in places as far-flung as Argentina, Zambia, and Madagascar.

 Instructional Areas

-First-semester Experience; Vertebrate Paleontology; Mammal Evolution; Dinosaur Evolution and Extinction; Physical Geology; Historical Geology; Natural Disasters; Paleontology Field Observation and Methods.
+First-semester Experience; Vertebrate Paleontology Honors; Mammal Evolution; Dinosaur Evolution and Extinction; Physical Geology; Historical Geology; Natural Disasters; Paleontology Field Observation and Methods.

 Creative Practice and Research Interests